-Zambia: Government officials were trained on the use of the joint IMF/World Bank Debt Sustainability Framework for Low Income Countries (LIC DSF) to assess the sustainability of public and publicly guaranteed (PPG) debt.
+Zambia: Government officials were trained on the use of the joint IMF/ World Bank Debt Sustainability Framework for Low Income Countries (LIC DSF) to assess the sustainability of public and publicly guaranteed (PPG) debt.
 Using the knowledge and skills acquired during the training, the officials are expected to conduct their own debt sustainability analysis in future which they can use as input into the budget, the debt management strategy, and to engage with development partners.

-FY23 Regional Workshops: In collaboration with the Strategy, Policy, and Review Department, MCM, and other CD partners, AFS delivered a regional training event on the use of the LIC DSF.
+FY2023 Regional Workshops: In collaboration with the Strategy, Policy, and Review Department, MCM, and other CD partners, AFS delivered a regional training event on the use of the LIC DSF.
 Another training on developing an annual borrowing plan, was delivered jointly with AFE, World Bank, and MEFMI.

-FY23 Regional Workshops: In collaboration with the MCM, the Center delivered eight regional specialized training events exposing mid to senior level officials from the region to new developments in areas as digital money, financial market infrastructures, monetary policy and market development, and cyber risks.
+FY2023 Regional Workshops: In collaboration with the MCM, the Center delivered eight regional specialized training events exposing mid to senior level officials from the region to new developments in areas as digital money, financial market infrastructures, monetary policy and market development, and cyber risks.
 All provided a platform for peer exchanges.
 Six of the regional events were delivered virtually, one in hybrid format and one in-person.
 Topics covered included:

 - 'Digital Money: Balancing Innovation and Regulation for a new Frontier' and in collaboration with LEG, AFE, AFW 2, and the South African Reserve Bank (SARB), focusing on the implications for the adoption of digital money, legal and regulatory considerations, building a framework for the supervision and oversight, and understanding the monetary policy and financial stability implications thereof.
-The workshop combined the CBDC workshop planned to be delivered in FY23. - 'Financial Market Infrastructures: Principles and Practices' in collaboration with ATI with focus on the international standards for FMIs to build robust and resilient financial markets. - 'Prudential Supervision of Cybersecurity-Examination Manual Drafting' in collaboration with CCCDI with the aim of supporting central banks to develop supervisory manual for undertaking on-site examination of cybersecurity risks.
+The workshop combined the CBDC workshop planned to be delivered in FY2023. - 'Financial Market Infrastructures: Principles and Practices' in collaboration with ATI with focus on the international standards for FMIs to build robust and resilient financial markets.